IyarLin/R-advantages-over-python/README.md

 # List backlog

 Below is a list of points I might develop into full examples.
-Feel free to pick one and expand on it\!
+Feel free to pick one and expand on it!

 -   R has great utilities for package writing - roxygen2 for example.

 -   Plotting in R is much better This may be a bit subjective as to which graphics look better - ggplot2 or matplotlib/seaborn. python has also plotnine but it’s way less feature rich, and does not have the myriad of extension package as in r (e.g. gganimate).

 -   Many folks like to say that one of python’s greatest advantages is that it’s a general programming language.
 Now, I have to admit I don’t understand what that means in practice.
 But I do feel it’s true in the sense that it feels like python wasn’t build for DS from